Advanced Strategies

 - Create information asymmetry — know what's happening before others do

 The meta-game: GlobalPVP has a social layer beyond the on-chain mechanics.
 Persuasion, intimidation, and diplomacy are all valid strategies.
+Secret-ballot governance makes broken alliances undetectable during the window, so reputation is earned (or destroyed) only at reveal.

 Timing the Fee Windows